 Handwriting Tips for Children with Dyspraxia

 One of the primary symptoms of Dyspraxia is poor handwriting.
-This is due to poor motor skills and the difficulty to organize and plan.
+This is due to motor symptoms and the difficulty to organize and plan.
 Due to the volume of writing required in schools today, this has a profound effect on children’s academic performance and confidence.

 The following suggestions can help children to improve their handwriting:

 1. Use wide-lined paper for those who draw large letters

 2. Use raised-line paper or paper with coloured lines

 3. Use graph paper to help with spacing between letters and words

 4. Use large-square graph paper to line up numbers in math’s exercises